This Container Garden Plan Will Help You Grow Everything You Need for Fresh Salsa

 Tip for Success: Consistent moisture is especially essential for tomato health.

-As the tomato plant grows, lightly tie the branches to the trellis to keep it growing upward.
+As the tomato plant grows, lightly tie the branches to the bamboo trellis to keep it growing upward.
 Feed the tomato plant with a dilute solution of organic vegetable fertilizer every two to three weeks.
+(We like this 4-pound bag of Espoma Garden-Tone Plant Food, $10 on Amazon).

 Harvest tomatoes and peppers when they are firm and brightly colored.
 Jalapeños should be picked while they are still green.
 Cilantro leaves and young onions can be harvested at any time; the longer you leave the onions in place, the bigger they'll get.
 Harvest garlic when the tops of the plant dry and fall over.